MandaGayatri/IRCTC-RESERVATION-MANUAL-TESTING/README.md

 Steps to Reproduce
 Actual Results (to be filled during test execution) Expected results
+Pass/Fail
 Test cases are essential for ensuring thorough test coverage and providing a clear roadmap for manual testing.

  # Scenarios

- The scenarios consists of detailed scenarios that represent different user workflows or use cases within the system.
-Scenarios help testers understand the system's behavior from end-users' perspectives and ensure that all user interactions are thoroughly tested.
+Scenarios in manual testing are detailed representations of various user workflows or use cases within the system.
+They help testers understand how the system behaves from the end-users' perspective and ensure thorough testing of all user interactions.

-# Reports
+# Defects

-The reports are dedicated to storing various reports generated during manual testing.
-Reports may include defect reports, test execution reports, test summary reports, and any other relevant documentation.
-These reports provide valuable insights into the testing progress, identified issues, and overall test results.
+Defect Id
+Defect Description
+Defect Status
+Steps to Reproduce
+Test Data
+Actual Result
+Expected Result
+Severity
+Build no/User Story no
+Detected by
+Assigned to